♥ Proper Canadian style thick, light and fluffy pancakes! ♥

 Funny thing about my pancake recipe, the waffle maker is a Gordon Ramsay one (yeah, I don't like him either!) and it came with a recipe book and his basic waffle recipe is almost identical to my pancake recipe but with eggs... if I had that recipe blogged already I'd have thought the dude copied me! :-D

 A few notes on the recipe, it uses sparkling water to help give lightness and rise by reacting with the baking powder.
 I always use the sparkling water at room temperature but I'm not sure chilled will make any difference.
-As for the milk, I've only used soy milk so far with the waffles, I have used both rice and coconut with the pancakes and they both work great but won't be quite as thick and fluffy as when you use soy.
-I think this is down to the higher protein content in soy milk, almond milk is similarly high in protein and would work too :-)
+As for the milk, I've only used soy milk so far with the waffles, I have used soy, rice and coconut with the pancakes and they all work great but you get the thickest pancakes with soy milk (as in photo).
+This is down to the higher protein content in soy milk, almond milk is similarly high in protein and would work too :-)

 Pancakes or Waffles - makes 5 seven inch round waffles or 10 medium / 15 small pancakes.